Skip to main content

 The Principle

-We didn't think of the boost map as tuning; it was a statement about what matters. title: 5 says "what we named it matters more than where we mentioned it."
-That paid off when we added tag discovery pages.
-Because tags already carried 3.5x weight, search was surfacing the right results before we even built the routes.
+I didn't think of the boost map as tuning; it was a statement about what matters. title: 5 says "what I named it matters more than where I mentioned it."
+That paid off when I added tag discovery pages.
+Because tags already carried 3.5x weight, search was surfacing the right results before I even built the routes.
 The ranking policy came first; the feature just followed it.